zhanghan1990/IAOA/README.md

-## YosemiteSim README
+# YosemiteSim README
 This is the simulator of Yosemite,Yosemite tries to minimize coflow weight completion time, Thanks to Varys, we borrow many codes from them.

-# How to compile and use
+##  How to compile and use
  We use maven to construct the project, compile the project:
- - maven compile
+ - mvn compile
- - maven package
+ - mvn package

- - In the following experiment, just replace Yourpath to the path that in your computer
+To clean your project:
+- mvn clean

-# ex1: Compare the performance of online and offline algorithm
+## ex1: Compare the performance of online and offline algorithm

-- java -cp target/coflowsim-0.2.0-SNAPSHOT.jar coflowsim.experiments.offline_online.CoflowSim_offline Yourpath/5.tr Yourpath/5.off  off

-- java -cp target/coflowsim-0.2.0-SNAPSHOT.jar coflowsim.experiments.offline_online.CoflowSim_offline Yourpath/5.tr Yourpath/5.on  on
+- ./run coflowsim.experiments.offline_online.CoflowSim_offline trace-tr dest-dr on
+- ./run coflowsim.experiments.offline_online.CoflowSim_offline trace-tr dest-dr off

+on is online-algorithm and off is offline algorithm.
+The dest-dr will include the trace we will analyze

-# ex2: Use facebook trace to compare the performance of Yosemite and Varys and Barrat
+## ex2: Use facebook trace to compare the performance of Yosemite,Varys and Barrat

+- ./run coflowsim.experiments.real.CoflowSim_Traffic Barrat trace/real/8-300-REAL.tr trace/real/Barrat
+ - ./run coflowsim.experiments.real.CoflowSim_Traffic Varys trace/real/8-300-REAL.tr trace/real/Varys

+ - ./run coflowsim.experiments.real.CoflowSim_Traffic Yosemite trace/real/8-300-REAL.tr trace/real/Yosemite

+ - ./run coflowsim.experiments.real.CoflowSim_Traffic pFabric trace/real/8-300-REAL.tr trace/real/pFabric

+  - ./run coflowsim.experiments.real.CoflowSim_Traffic FAIR trace/real/8-300-REAL.tr trace/real/FAIR

+- If you want to generate other trace, just run python generatetraffic.py